AICoE/elyra-aidevsecops-tutorial/README.md

 # Tutorial

+## 0. Pre-requisites

+There are two basics requirements for this tutorial:

+- Gmail account required to login to [JupyterHub][4].

+- GitHub account.

-## 1. Set your project using a template
+## 1. Fork this repo from GitHub into your account

+Check [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) from GitHub docs.

-In this tutorial we rely on [project-template][1] as described above to have a common structures that can be easily used by data scientists and devops in order to find all the bits required from ML lifecycle and from the DevOps lifecycle.
+In this tutorial we rely on [project-template][1], as described above, in order to have a common structures that can be easily used by data scientists and devops.
+Have a structure for the projects in general allows others to find all the bits required for the ML lifecycle and from the DevOps lifecycle.

-In order to use this template go to [project-template][1] and select `use the template` from the button provided in template repositories.
+If you want to use this template for your AI project, go to [project-template][1] and select `use the template` from the button provided in template repositories.

 <div style="text-align:center">
 <img alt="AI Project Template" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/AIProjectTemplate.png">
 </div>

-## 2. Fork this repo from GitHub into your account

-Check [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) from GitHub docs.

-## 3. Get access to Operate First and open JupyterHub to spawn the Elyra image
+## 2. Get access to Operate First and open JupyterHub to spawn the Elyra image

 Get access to Operate First environment and become a user there, so that you can benefit from all the tools and support and you can focus on your AI project.

 1. Get familiar with [Operate First][2] environment.

-2. Access [JupyterHub][4] and select Elyra image.
+2. Access [JupyterHub][4] and select Elyra image called `ml-prague-workshop:latest` from the list of images.

+Resources required for the tutorial: `default` for container size.

 <div style="text-align:center">
 <img alt="Jupyter Hub UI" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/JupyterHubUI.png">
 </div>

-Each of the following steps is iterative if you are following ML Ops lifecycle (e.g. you need to change your model, new dependency is added).
-Using the tools described you can see that using AI, bot and automated pipelines will off load lot of work from developers (including data scientists) that can be focused on other more important aspects of the AI project.
+NOTE: Each of the following steps is iterative if you are following ML Ops lifecycle (e.g. you need to change your model, new dependency is added).
+Having the tools described allows you to rely on AI, bots and automated pipelines to off load lot of work from developers (including data scientists) that can be focused on other more important aspects of the AI project.

-## 4. Clone your repo from Elyra
+## 3. Clone your repo from Elyra

 Once you are logged in into Elyra image provided by ODH, you can use the Git extension provided to clone [this repo](https://github.com/thoth-station/elyra-aidevsecops-tutorial.git).